rosario/rosario.github.com/_posts/2012-05-19-chatting-on-twitter-with-pusher-and-sinatra.md

     {% endhighlight %}

-Each url correspond to a service we need to provide to *qop*.
+Each url corresponds to a service we provide to the chat widget.

 My Friends are your Friends
 ---------------------------